SHACL Tutorial: Getting Started

 SHACL (Shapes Constraint Language) is a data modeling language that has been developed by a W3C Working Group.
 As more people work with data coming from a variety of sources, especially for data integration projects, SHACL gives them a way to describe the “shapes” of the data that they’re working with so that applications can take better advantage of that data.
 In addition to describing which properties go with which classes (for example to drive user input forms), SHACL lets you define constraints on data that, when used by your applications, can make it easier to improve the quality of your data with standardized models instead of procedural code.

 This tutorial is written for people who would like to get an overview of SHACL.
 You will learn how to define some shapes and constraints on those shapes using a few of the properties defined by the SHACL specification.
-If you do a quick skim through the specification's table of contents, you will get an idea of the broad vocabulary that SHACL offers to let you describe your data and constraints.
+If you do a quick skim through the specification’s table of contents, you will get an idea of the broad vocabulary that SHACL offers to let you describe your data and constraints.
+This tutorial uses TopBraid Composer.
+If you want to see how to perform the same tasks using web browser and TopBraid EDG, switch to the SHACL in EDG tutorial.

 You can use SHACL to define classes together with constraints on their properties.
 SHACL comes with several built-in types of constraints such as cardinality (minCount/maxCount), value type and allowed values, but it is also possible to define more complex kinds of constraints for almost arbitrary validation conditions.
 Using these constraints you can communicate the intended format of your data to other people and tools.
 SHACL validation tools can verify whether your data fulfills the constraints described by your data model, similar to how XML Schema or JSON Schema are being used.